aimhigherweb/iec_website/content/blog/tap-water-and-contact-lenses.md

 ---
 <div class="employee-heading">

-The short answer is – NO. There are certain pairings of things that simply do not mix well together; water and oil, orange juice and toothpaste, scotch and water, bathtubs and toasters, and tap water and contact lenses!
+There are certain pairings of things that simply do not mix well together; water and oil, orange juice and toothpaste, scotch and water, bathtubs and toasters, and tap water and contact lenses!

 </div>